sfloam/adb_final_project/adb_final/adb_final_proj/README.md

 The GlobalConstants class stores commonly used constant values.

 The LockObj class stores information about a lock held by a transaction.
 These locks are used to determine if a transaction can access a variable a particular site.

+The LockTable class contains a list of locks on Variables held by Transaction at a given Site.

+The Operation class stores information about each action performed in the system.

+The Site class consists of a DataTable that holds Variables and a LockTable corresponding with those Variables.
+See DataTable and LockTable for more information about these respective classes.

+The Transaction class keeps track of the transaction details.
+It holds information such as whether it is blocked, how long it has been running, the id of the transaction, and the variables corresponding to that Transaction.
+In addition, it also keeps a log of its operations.